 Subscribe to our community and get a HUGE discount on our course, Next Level Conversation

-3. Prepare a few stories to tell people
+3. Have a few stories to tell people

-• Structure: Begin with a hook, delve into details briefly, and conclude with a twist or lesson.
+• Structure Well: Start with something catchy, explain a bit, and end with a twist or lesson.

 4. Use small talk to share your thoughts and interests

-Research has found that people who say yes to new experiences tend to be more open-minded and creative.
+Studies show that people who embrace new experiences are usually more open and creative.

-• Attending a cultural event, or taking a weekend trip.
+• Going to a cultural event, or even a short trip.

-• It’s about getting out of your comfort zone and embracing something new.
+It’s all about stepping out of your usual routine and trying something different.

 How to be less boring